Soldier31/sea-canal/README.md

 ## What is SeaCanal?

-SeaCanal is a "sequence analyzer" written in Rust (seq-anal...get it?
+SeaCanal is a "sequence analyzer" written in Rust ("seq-anal"...get it?
 Look, if you don't want to deal with awful puns, you probably shouldn't be reading things on my Github).
 Basically, you give it a sequence of numbers, and it tells you any patterns it can find in it.
 Theoretically, if you were to be taking one of